boxboat/bootcamp-labs/labs-day-1.md

 In this lab, we will run Nginx with the content of our local host directory.

 1. Create a new directory "content" with file "index.html" on your host.
-Add some test to the file ("hello" maybe?).
+Add some text to the file ("hello" maybe?).

 2. Run NGINX container using a host volume mount `docker container run -P -d -v $(pwd)/content:/usr/share/nginx/html nginx`